 Our early learning programs are funded partially by tuition.
 Tuition is not refundable, with exceptions made only in circumstances approved by the Superintendent of Orrville City Schools.
 Checks are to be made payable to OES and should be mailed to 605 Mineral Spring St, Orrville, OH 44667.
-The receipt is your proof of payment should a question arise.
+A receipt will be provided as your proof of payment, should a question arise.